Postage stamps and postal history of Yugoslavia: Yugoslavia

 The name of the state was changed to "Kingdom of Yugoslavia" on 3 October 1929.
 In 1931, a new series was the first to be inscribed "JUGOSLAVIA".
 The old series of 1926 was also overprinted with the new name, in 1933.
 Just a week after Alexander's assassination in 1934, the 1931 issues were re-issued with black borders, and in 1935, the first anniversary of his death was marked by an issue of five stamps.
 In the meantime, new definitives depicted the young King Peter II.

 In 1936, Serbian-American inventor Nikola Tesla, honored on his 80th birthday, became the first non-royal on a Yugoslavian stamp.

 A new definitive series of 1939 showed an older Peter II; it would be the last series issued by the kingdom.

 World War II

 During the occupations of World War II, a variety of issues were in use.
 Slovenia was under Italian and then German occupation; the Italians overprinted Yugoslavian stamps, while the Germans overprinted Italian stamps and then in 1945 issued a series of 16 stamps depicting local scenery and inscribed "PROVINZ LAIBACH" and "LJUBLJANSKA POKRAJINA".
-Serbia was under German occupation, which overprinted Yugoslav stamps with "SERBIEN", and later its own stamps.
+Serbia was under German occupation, which overprinted Yugoslav stamps with "SERBIEN", and later issued its own stamps.
 Croatia became a puppet state issuing its own stamps.